 Makoto Ofune was born in Japan in 1977.
-In 2000, he graduated from Kyoto University of Education, Department of Fine Art majoring in Japanese stile painting.
-In 2001, he completed the course of postgraduate research at his alma mater.
+In 2000, he graduated from Kyoto University of Education, Department of Fine Art, with a major in Japanese-style painting.
+In 2001, he completed postgraduate research at his alma mater.

-Ofune is currently living and working in Shiga, Japan.
+Ofune currently lives and works in Shiga, Japan.